 Malana is a beautiful village and a strain of cannabis is not the only thing we should promote about the oldest republic of our country.

-Cannabis indicia the plant which is the used for making the well-known cream also used for making basket, ropes, and slippers by the villagers.
+Cannabis Indica, the plant which is the used for making the well-known Malana cream, is also used for making basket, ropes, and slippers by the villagers.
 Maize and potatoes are also cultivated for economical purposes, but drug tourism is still a major source of income.

 The scenic beauty of the plateau adds up to the glory.
 What Marijuana does to stoners, the intangible heritage of the Kath-Kuni style architecture does same to the antiquarians.
 The Jamlu temple and Rukmini temple are built in the same style.